fwestenberg/reolink_dev/README.md

 You can configure the Reolink integration by going to the integrations page inside the configuration panel.

+## Installation
+In your Homa Assistant installation go to: Configuration > Integrations, click the button Add Integration > Reolink IP camera Enter the details for your camera.
+The camera will now be available as an entity.

 ## Services

 The Reolink integration supports all default camera [services](https://www.home-assistant.io/integrations/camera/#services) and additionally provides the following services: